I. Outlook

 - Borrower (temporary key), B-EPH

-The output of the tx_escrow transaction is the escrow itself, and the Bitcoin will be locked in this address during the loan period.
+The output of the tx_escrow transaction is the escrow itself, and Bitcoin will be locked at this address during the loan period.

 The second layer of the escrow contract consists of a set of partially signed transactions (PSBTs) that allow the output of tx_escrow to be consumed, i.e., the collateral to be unlocked and sent to the predetermined address.
 This operation occurs when specific conditions are met (e.g., loan repayment), and the missing signatures are added to the PSBT.

-- Prefund Contract The prefund contract is suggested to allow borrowers to conveniently use various Bitcoin infrastructure (hardware wallets, software wallets, custodial wallets) by integrating and confirming the UTXO that will be used to fund the escrow contract through an additional on-chain transaction.
+- Prefund Contract To enable borrowers to conveniently use various Bitcoin infrastructures (hardware wallets, software wallets, custodial wallets), the protocol recommends using an additional on-chain transaction to consolidate and confirm the UTXO that will be used to fund the escrow contract.

-This additional on-chain transaction is called txprefund, which is positioned before the txescrow transaction and can be illustrated as follows:
+This additional on-chain transaction is called txprefund, which is positioned before the txescrow transaction and can be represented as follows:

 This structure allows borrowers to easily interact with the Firefish protocol: they send Bitcoin collateral to a specific address A_prefund.